ZacheryGlass/StablecoinWatch/docs/standardized-stablecoin-format.md

 The aggregator prioritizes sources using `getCapabilities().priority` (higher wins) per field group, with consensus checks.
 For example, CMC generally provides price/market cap, Messari provides supply/network breakdown, and DeFiLlama supplements cross-chain supply.
 When only Messari is active, the default price of `1.0` ensures stablecoins still render with approximate market caps.

 If you add a new data source, implement `transformToStandardFormat(rawData)` to match the shape above and set a sensible `confidence` value.
 Include a `networkBreakdown` when possible, and mirror essential network info into `platforms` to improve cross-source merging.

+### Pegged Asset Consistency and Conflicts

+- Sources that provide a peg classification (currently CMC and DeFiLlama) contribute `metadata.peggedAsset`.
+- During aggregation, when multiple sources provide a non-null `peggedAsset`, the service checks for mismatches.
+If values differ (case-insensitive), a red console error is printed with per-source values: `[PeggedAsset Conflict] SYMBOL: cmc:Gold, defillama:USD`.
+- The chosen `peggedAsset` in the aggregated record follows source priority.
+Conflicts are logged for investigation but do not stop rendering.